-Now, one of my primary goals is to do what I can to help my sister continue her goal of instilling confidence in Julia to follow her dreams, and to influence the positive self esteem of other girls as well.
-My sister Renee had a great influence on the girls in her community through her work as the Regional Director of the Girl Scouts in her area, as well as creating an active Girl Scout troupe in her town.
+My sister's goal was to instill confidence in Julia to believe in herself and follow her dreams, and also to influence the positive self esteem of other girls as well.
+Renee had a great influence on the girls in her community through her work as the Regional Director of the Girl Scouts in her area, as well as creating an active Girl Scout troupe in her town.